-RAIN SENSOR - "Rain Sensor" or "Rain Sensing Shutoff Device" shall mean a component of an Irrigation System which automatically suspends irrigation when it rains.
+RAIN SENSOR - "Rain Sensor" shall mean a component of an Irrigation System which automatically suspends irrigation when it rains.
+The term "Rain Sensor" shall have the same meaning as the term "Ran Sensor."

-RECORD DRAWINGS - "Record Drawings" shall mean documents prepared by the architect that reflect on-Site changes the contractor noted in the As-Built Drawings.
+RECORD DRAWINGS - "Record Drawings" shall mean landscape documents prepared by the Landscape Architect that reflect on-Site changes the contractor noted in the As-Built Drawings.
 They are often compiled as a set of on-Site changes made for the owner per the owner-architect contract